lillianzhang331/JobComparison/GroupProject/Design-Team/design-description.md

     - Leave time (vacation days and holiday and/or sick leave, as a single overall number of days)
   - Be able to either save the job details or cancel and exit without saving, returning in both cases to the main menu.

 **This requirement is realized by the _MainMenu_ and the _Job_ classes.
 Both classes have an association relationship which is called by _enterCurrentJob_ operation in _MainMenu_.
-The _Job_ class has the attributes representing the job details listed above with an additional derived attribute - _jobScore_ - for ranking jobs.**
+The _Job_ class has the attributes representing the job details listed above with an additional derived attribute - _jobScore_ - for ranking jobs.
+The attributes _salary_ and _bonus_ use the datatype Money from the _Money_ utility class.**

 3. When choosing to enter job offers, a user will: